tcort/callsigns/README.md

 ## Features

-* mobile friendly design
+* mobile friendly design that also works on the desktop and in the terminal
+* bilingual user interface (English and French)
-* no advertisements
+* no advertisements nor any form of monetization (strictly non-commercial)
-* no login required
+* no login required to access any part of the site
-* no tracking
-* no social media
+* no social media buttons to distract you
-* bilingual
+* no tracking/analytics beyond standard HTTP server access logs
+* no cookies beyond an ephemeral session cookie for language preference
+* free and open source code

 ## Requirements